last9/opentelemetry-examples/otel-collector/nginx-metrics/README.md

-# Installing Nginx and collect the metrics from the source
+# Monitoring nginx with OpenTelemetry and Last9

-This guide explains how to use Last9's OpenTelemetry metrics endpoint to ingest nginx metrics from localhost using OpenTelemetry Collector.
+This guide explains using Last9's OpenTelemetry metrics endpoint to ingest nginx metrics using OpenTelemetry Collector.

 ## Prerequisites